EndPointCorp/end-point-blog/2021/11/responsive-website-with-tailwindcss.md

 <div class="m-4">
 </div>
 ```
 Here, both of the `<div>`s are reusing the same class `m-4`, which is provided out-of-the-box by Tailwind.
-This approach ensures that the project's CSS does not grow, and that is actually important for good user experience.
+This approach ensures that the project's CSS does not grow, which is important for good user experience.
 Constructing the CSS of a page is a render-blocking task in a web page load.
 So, the bigger the CSS, the longer the wait time for a user to see something on the browser.
-Yes, the HTML payload *will* grow albeit just by a little.
+Yes, the HTML payload will grow, albeit just by a little.

-One other biggest difference between using Tailwind CSS classes and using `style` attribute, is that the latter cannot be used to style pseudoclasses (e.g. `:hover`, `:disabled`).
+One of the differences between using Tailwind CSS classes and using `style` attribute is that the latter cannot be used to style pseudoclasses (e.g. `:hover`, `:disabled`).
 With CSS classes, that is achievable, but there are special prefixes that Tailwind provides for each of the variants to take effect.

 e.g.
 ```html